 - The officer coerced into submitting to a chemical test.

 - The equipment used to administer the chemical test was not properly maintained or calibrated.

 In Missouri, you face both criminal and administrative penalties for a DWI/ DUI.
 The punishments you face, criminally and administratively, depend on the facts of your case as well as the number of prior DWI/ dui convictions.
 Penalties can include:

 - 1st Offense – fines up to $500 and/or jail time up to six months, and license suspension for 30 days and restriction for 60 days

 - 2nd Offense – now considered a “prior offender” with fines up to $1000 and/or jail time up to one year, license suspension up to five years, and installation of an ignition interlock device

 - 3rd Offense – now known as a “persistent offender”, a third offense is a felony which includes up to four years in prison, fines up to $5,000, license suspension for ten years, and installation of ignition interlock device

 Missouri and the Implied Consent Law

 Missouri, like all fifty states, has an implied consent law for those suspected if driving while under the influence of drugs or alcohol.
 The law states that if an officer suspects drunk driving, you have impliedly given consent to test your blood, breath, or urine by virtue of having a Missouri driver's license.
 In effect, this means that if you are pulled over, asked to submit to a breathalyzer, and you refuse, your driver's license will automatically be suspended.

 Driving is a privilege, however, once that privilege is taken from you, you may realize how important it is.
-If you face DWI/ DUI conviction and loss of your driving privileges, speak with a DUI lawyer right away.
-A DWI/ DUI can have a lasting effect personally and professionally and our DUI attorneys can help fight for your rights, driving privilege, and future.
+If you face DWI/ DUI conviction and loss of your driving privileges, speak with a dui lawyer right away.
+A DWI/ DUI can have a lasting effect personally and professionally.
+Our DUI attorneys can help fight for your rights, driving privilege, and future.